dankuck/dankuck.github.io/_posts/2017-01-25-bet-hedging.md

 As it turns out, it's so hard to pick a good bracket, no one can really do it consistently.
 Maybe you guessed that, because you already know it's statistically impossible to pick a perfect bracket.
 My chances of winning would not budge if I made a deal with someone who knew the sport well.

 The remaining option on my list was to attempt to make deals with more people.
-If I made even deals with everyone, I'd have traded 19 pieces of my bracket for equal pieces of everyone else's brackets.
-And I would have a 100% to win.
+If I had made even deals with everyone, I'd have traded 19 pieces of my bracket for equal pieces of everyone else's brackets.
+And I would have a 100% chance to win.
 I would have a 100% chance to win $10 exactly, because whoever won, I'd only get 1/20th of their $200.

 All of these alternatives had the same effect.
 With the little information I had, all my alternatives were worth $10 to me.